New Zealand: Adventures from the Bottom of the World

 Greetings from the bottom of the world, or at least, the bottom of the globe.

-Kay and I both work for ESPN and she had been in Melbourne, Australia for the past 2 weeks covering the Australian Open.
+Kay and I both work for ESPN and she’s been in Melbourne, Australia for the past 2 weeks covering the Australian Open.
 When we realized a few months ago that we were going to be in the same part of the world, we decided to join forces and travel together for a week!

-We had been communicating via e-mail for the past few weeks while she was in Melbourne and I was everywhere, trying to figure out where we wanted to go in New Zealand and what we want to do.
+We’ve been communicating via e-mail for the past few weeks while she was in Melbourne and I was everywhere.
+Just trying to figure out where we want to go in New Zealand and what we want to do.

 Since I booked that room, I left it up to Kay to book the room for our two nights in Wellington.
-She decided on the lovely Mercure Wellington and I arrived just after midnight.
+She decided on the lovely Mercure Wellington and that’s where I arrived just after midnight.

-Wellington is the nearest city to that region so we decided to make that our home base for two nights and then drive the length of the North Island up to Auckland taking in the sights along the way.
+Wellington is the nearest city to the Marlborough region.
+So that’s where we decide to make our home base for the first two nights.
+Then, we’ll drive the length of the North Island up to Auckland and take in the sights along the way.

-The 3 hours flew by and before we knew it we were docking on the South Island.
-We picked up our car and since Kay had rented it, she did the driving honors for the day.
-She had driven on the wrong side of the road before so it didn’t take her as long to get used to it as it did me in South Africa.
+We pick up our car and since Kay rented it, she’ll do the driving honors for today.
+Fortunately, she’s driven on the “wrong” side of the road before.
+So it doesn’t take her as long to get used to it as it took me in South Africa last year.